nikozdev/ConFiLan/docs/readme.md

 ## configuration file format
 - the entire file consists of index-value associations
 - tabulations, spaces do not matter
-> only numbers, strings, squared and rounded braces
+> only strings, squared and rounded braces
 - there can be multiple scope levels
 > the global scope is the file
 > > having the file path as it's own string index